- Brief detailsHeight170PlaysRight-HandedCareer$5,640,609YTD$1,968,865Place of birthNew York City, USAResidenceNew York City, USA

 - Full descriptionPersonal

-Currently coached by Peter Ayers Born in New York City and raised in Charleston, SC.
-Attended the University of Virginia where she is studied Arts & Science and played collegiate tennis 2021 NCAA Singles Champion (freshman year) 2019 Australian Open Junior Doubles Finalist 2019 Roland-Garros Junior Doubles Champion and Singles Finalist 2019 Wimbledon Junior Singles Semi-Finalist Is the daughter of businessman Ben Navarro and the grand-daughter of former American football player and coach Frank Navarro.
+Currently coached by Peter Ayers Born in New York City and raised in Charleston, SC Attended the University of Virginia where she studied Arts & Science and played collegiate tennis 2021 NCAA Singles Champion (freshman year) 2019 Australian Open Junior Doubles Finalist 2019 Roland Garros Junior Doubles Champion and Singles Finalist 2019 Wimbledon Junior Singles Semi-Finalist Is the daughter of businessman Ben Navarro and the grand-daughter of former American football player and coach Frank Navarro.

 In 2022, posted 31-18 win-loss record.
 At Tour-level, made 2r at Charleston (as WC, l.
 Jabeur), fell 1r at Monterrey (as WC, l.
 Zacarias) and Indian Wells (as WC, l.
 Anisimova), and contested qualifying at San Diego